gitconsensus/organizer.gitconsensus.com/docs/README.md

 ### Manage Organization Labels

-Keeping labels in sync can be a huge chore when a repository has a large number of repositories.
+Keeping labels in sync can be a huge chore when an organization has a large number of repositories.
 This project keeps labels in sync, optionally cleaning up labels which aren't in the organization file.

 ```yaml
 labels_clean: true